Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Every time you are tempted to react in the same old way, ask if you want to be a prisoner of the past or a pioneer of the future."
+> "Most people achieved their greatest success one step beyond what looked like their greatest failure."
-> — **Deepak Chopra**
+> — **Brian Tracy**

 ---

-_Last updated: 16 May 2025 ⏳_
+_Last updated: 17 May 2025 ⏳_